Improving Compositionality of Neural Networks by Decoding Representations to Inputs: Composing Decodable Neural Networks

 \section{Composing Decodable Neural Networks}

-In traditional software, given two functions $f_1$ and $f_2$, we can easily compose them together by $f_1(f_2(x))$ for some input $x$.
-With this as inspiration, we wish to similarly compose neural networks together.
-But given two image classifiers, it is not clear how to do so. \textit{How do we tie outputs from one neural network to inputs for the other?} Both networks expect images as input.
+In traditional software, we can easily compose two compatible functions $f_1$ and $f_2$ together by $f_2(f_1(x))$ for some input $x$.
+With this as loose inspiration, we wish to similarly compose neural networks together.
+As motivation, we may want to do this to faciliate interaction between networks, such as for regularization or distillation.
+But given two image classifiers, it is not clear \textit{how to tie outputs from one neural network to inputs for the other?} Both networks expect images as input.

-Since decoded activations have the same type as inputs, we are free to treat decoded activations as inputs for another model.
-In other words, we can easily compose neural networks together using decoded activations as a conduit: given two models $f_1$ and $f_2$, and an input $x$, we can compute $f_2(g_\phi(h))$ where $h$ is derived from $f_1(x)$ and use it to optimize a joint objective.
-In the next two subsections, we explore two kinds of neural network compositions: one by composing a model with itself and the other by composing a model with a pretrained one.
+The workaround comes from decodable activations.
+Since they are images of the same shape as inputs, we are free to treat them as inputs for another model.
+So, we can compose neural networks together using decoded activations as an intermediary: given two models $f_1$ and $f_2$, and an input $x$, we can take an activation $h$ coming from $f_1(x)$, decode it, then provide it to the other model, $f_2(g_\phi(h))$.
+In the following subsections, we explore two instances of this compositionality: one by composing a model with itself (i.e., $f_1 = f_2$), and the other by composing a model $f_1$ with a pretrained one, $f_2$.
+See Figure~\ref{fig:nets}b,c for a graphical depiction of both compositions.